iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 31: May 10, 2019 Friday*

+**Today's Progress**: I was working on Phaser tutorial.
+I wanted to know what made a picture a sprite, so I ventured out and made my own.
+It happens to look just like a simple square.
+That's okay for now.

+**Thoughts** This seems fun...Also I need to finish listing my new plans and meaningfully work on them.

+**Link(s) to work**
+1. [Frogger Game](https://academy.zenva.com) (tutorial)...I will try to find direct link to free tutorial.

 ### Day 30: May 8, 2019 Wednesday*

 **Today's Progress**: I looked into Phaser again.
 I just followed along a video introducing it.
 I also started to put together new goals for the remainder of the challenge and revisited old code.